 The pivot table will appear on you like the image below.

-Here inside the PivotTable Fields you will see the table’s column name.
-And four fields: Filters, Columns, Rows, Values.
+Here inside the PivotTable Fields task pane, you will see the table’s column name in the Field section.
+And four areas: Filters, Columns, Rows, Values.

-It counts the occurrence number of each value within the column.
+It counts the occurrence number of each value within the Sales Rep column.